freyabee/athena-engine/README.md

 # prometheus-engine
-A game engine I'm building as part of my games engine programming unit.
+A game engine I'm building as part of my games engine programming unit using OpenGL and C++.